Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Data

 \section{Data}

-We train and test our approach on the final data release of VIPERS \citep{Guzzo14,Scodeggio17}, for which the redshift correlation between angular neighbours has been in Fig. \ref{fig:NN}.
-The survey used the VIMOS multi-object spectrograph at the ESO Very Large Telescope to targete galaxies brighter than $i_{\rm AB}=22.5$ in the Canada-France-Hawaii Telescope Legacy Survey Wide (CFHTLS-Wide) catalogue, with an additional $(r-i)$ vs $(u-g)$ colour pre-selection to remove objects at $z<0.5$.
+We trained and tested our approach on the final data release of VIPERS \citep{Guzzo14,Scodeggio17}, for which the redshift correlation between angular neighbours is shown in Fig. \ref{fig:NN}.
+The survey used the VIMOS multi-object spectrograph at the ESO Very Large Telescope to target galaxies brighter than $i_{\rm AB}=22.5$ in the Canada-France-Hawaii Telescope Legacy Survey Wide (CFHTLS-Wide) catalogue, with an additional $(r-i)$ vs $(u-g)$ colour pre-selection to remove objects at $z<0.5$.
 The resulting sample covers the redshift range $0.5 \lesssim z \lesssim 1.2$, with an effective sky coverage of $16.3 \, \mathrm{deg}^2$, split over the W1 and W4 fields of CFHTLS-Wide.
 We used only galaxies with secure redshift measurements, as identified by their quality flag, corresponding to a $96.1 \%$ confidence level (see \citeauthor{Scodeggio17} \citeyear{Scodeggio17}).